-4. Double check that the "rail guard" on the axle faces the carriage front.
+6. Double check that the "rail guard" on the axle faces the carriage front.

-5. If it is not already installed, place the Bliss rear carriage axle over the rear mounting holes.
+5. Place the Bliss rear carriage axle over the rear mounting holes.
 Make sure the jack faces the rear of the carriage.

-6. Tighten the mounting screws securely with a 3/16" Allen wrench.
+4. Tighten the mounting screws securely with a 3/16" Allen wrench.

-Step 6 (b): Install the Carriage (Non-Bliss Track)
+Step 5 (b): Install the Carriage (Non-Bliss Track)